-The hikes on Nigardsbreen can be done in small or large groups.
+The hikes on Nigardsbreen Glacier can be done in small or large groups.
 All hikes on the glacier are guided by experienced guides, and all necessary equipment are provided.
-Some of the hikes you can choose between are Blue Ice Family Hike, Short or Long Blue Ice Hike and Special Blue Ice Hike.
+Some of the hikes you can choose between are Short or Long Blue Ice Hike and Special Blue Ice Hike.
 You can also choose the KIDS SPECIAL which is a more challenging hike, for sporty and adventurous kids.

-Age limit on Glacier Hikes on the Nigardsbreen Glacier is minimum 8 years old.
+Age limit on Glacier Hikes on the Nigardsbreen Glacier is minimum 8, 10 or 12 years old, depending on which glacier hike you choose.
 It is recommended to book Glacier Hikes in advance at Jostedal Breførarlag.
 At Breheimsenteret Glacier Center in Jostedal, more information are provided about the activities, the glacier and the surrounding area.

 Glacier Bus from Sogndal

 The Nigardsbreen Glacier is a glacier arm of the Jostedalsbreen Glacier, the larges ice-cap in continental Europe.

 The Glacier is situated by Lake Nigardsbrevatnet at Gjerde, a side valley to the Jostedal Valley.
 Between year 1700 and 1750, the Nigardsbreen Glacier expanded more than four kilometers.

 During the last years, from around 1930, the glacier has been retracting.
 Between the Glacier Center and Lake Nigardsbrevatnet you can see several morains from the retreat of the glacier.

 The road to the Glacier Lake goes through many of the moraines, so you are able to see some cross sections of the moraines from the road.